bartosz-krawczyk/bartosz-krawczyk.github.io/_news/announcement_3.md

 related_posts: false
 ---

-I am included in the Stanford University list of <b>TOP 2% of most cited researchers in AI</b>
+I am included in the Stanford University list of <b>TOP 2% of most cited researchers in AI field</b>